n30nex/stridetasticCDV/README.md

 ## Using the Platform

-1. **Onboard Interfaces** – Create MQTT and/or Serial interfaces in the dashboard, enable them, and watch packets stream into TimescaleDB.
+1. **Onboard Interfaces** – Create MQTT, Serial, and/or TCP interfaces in the dashboard, enable them, and watch packets stream into TimescaleDB.
 2. **Start Captures** – If you need to view the packets in Wireshark: Launch PCAP sessions from the UI for forensic investigations; download artifacts when complete and open them in Wireshark.
 3. **Instrument Publishing** – For legitimate packet injection: configure virtual nodes and either fire single packets, enable reactive publishing (port-based), or schedule periodic traceroutes to profile paths.
 4. **Explore Dashboards** – Use the Next.js console for operations and the Grafana pack for historical analysis, network topology graph, anomaly detection, SLA monitoring, and optimization insights.